-8.3.4 gen\ens\prod configuration file
+9.3.4 gen_ens_prod configuration file

-The default configuration file for the Gen-Ens-Prod tool named GenEnsProdConfig\default can be found in the installed share/met/config directory.
+The default configuration file for the Gen-Ens-Prod tool named GenEnsProdConfig_default can be found in the installed share/met/config directory.
 Another version is located in scripts/config.
 We encourage users to make a copy of these files prior to modifying their contents.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in Section 6.1.2 for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the Section 5.1.1.